 What are your RESULTS for your products and your CUSTOMER service PROCESSES?
-What are your RESULTS for KEY MEASURES or INDICATORS of the PERFORMANCE of products and services that are important to and directly serve your CUSTOMERS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of the PERFORMANCE of products and services that are important to and directly serve your CUSTOMERS?
+How do these results compare with the performance of your competitors and other organizations with similar offerings?
 How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?